Residence Life has overall responsibility for the management of the university’s student residences.

 Window Air Conditioners

-The following guidelines apply to W&M students who have received approval from the Student Health Center to have a window unit.
+The following guidelines apply to W&M students who have received approval prior to April 15, 2018 to have a window unit.

 (1) Students must provide their own air conditioning unit, which must either be installed or inspected by staff from Facilities Management.
 Requests to schedule installation/removal of air conditioning units must be submitted in writing.